 5-HTP is a substance produced in the body.
 It is converted into serotonin, a hormone that regulates sleep, mood, pain, and appetite.
 Proponents of 5-HTP claim it is an effective means of increasing serotonin levels in the body.
 This could lead to benefits for conditions such as depression, insomnia, and migraines.

 5-HTP could also cause side effects such as nausea and diarrhea.
 Users must also be wary of possible drug interactions, especially with antidepressants.
-Begin with 25mg a day, and slowly increase the dose if necessary.

 - Worldwide store and shipping options